 - Low search rankings.
 A quality CMS should make it easy to update page titles, descriptions, and meta tags, all of which help to optimize content for search engines so that your college or university is findable.

-Higher Ed Marketing Strategy 3: Choose a CMS with an email marketing module.
+Choose a CMS with an email marketing module

 - Integrating video into social and on your website.
 Videos embedded into your website help prospective students visualize certain aspects of college and university life, while videos on social media publicize current happenings on campus.